Memoirs of a Geisha

 The Great Gatsby

-Posted by Divya at Monday, April 26, 2010 4 comments Links to this post
+Posted by Divya at Monday, April 26, 2010 3 comments

 It was recently that I had come across the term 'Lost Generation writers'.
 I must admit it was a little intimidating to brace myself to read Fitzgerald, for I had expected 'the Great Gatsby' to be a bulky classic requiring months of laboring to complete.
 And like a pleasant surprise (I run the risk of sounding crude saying this) - the book is small and better still an easy read as well.